SeleniumHQ/seleniumhq.github.io/website_hugo_files/content/documentation/support_packages/_index.fr.md

 ---
-title: "Packages de support"
+title: "Packages de Support"
-linkTitle: "Packages de support"
+linkTitle: "Packages de Support"
 weight: 11
 description: >
   Set of packages and functionalities to simplify automation with Selenium.